 These lessons emphasize the imperative for balanced, evidence-based approaches to U.S. and international insurance coverage policies that consider both the clinical benefits of GLP-1 drugs and the economic realities of varying health care systems.

-The study, “International coverage of GLP-1 Receptor Agonists: A Review and Ethical Analysis of Discordant Approaches,” was published in the Lancet on August 16, 2024.
+The study, “International coverage of GLP-1 Receptor Agonists: A Review and Ethical Analysis of Discordant Approaches,” was published on August 16, 2024 in the Lancet.
 Authors include Johan L. Dellgren, Govind Persad, and Ezekiel J. Emanuel.

 Author